jollytoad/deno_http_fns/docs/getting-started.md

 - Generate a router from filesystem based routing structure
 - Add static file routing
 - Add production and development entry points
+- Add a route with a pattern
+- Add a path syntax mapper
+- Add JSX support

 ## Project structure